jorgeemherrera/todo-ease.io-angular/README.md

 # EASE.IO TECHNICAL TEST

-This is a React application that integrates SASS and TypeScript to create a dynamic to-do list.
+This is a Angular 18 application that integrates SASS and TypeScript to create a dynamic to-do list.
 The app allows users to create tasks with proper classification, such as Pending, In Progress, Open, and Completed.
 Tasks can also include a checklist with an expiration date.
 Users can filter tasks by their classification for better organization.
 The application features a modern UI with a toggle for dark and light modes, ensuring a seamless user experience.
 Additionally, all data is stored locally using IndexedDB, ensuring persistence even when the app is refreshed or accessed offline.

 ## Table of Contents